SangeethaPari/superhero-project/README.md

 ## How To Use

-1. Open `index.html` in a web browser.
+1. Open `superhero project.html` in a web browser.
 2. Click on any superhero link to be taken to their Wikipedia article.

 ---